webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Foundations_Study_Guide.md

   - In a hash index, index entries are assigned to buckets.
   - As an index grows, some buckets eventually fill up, and additional blocks are allocated and linked to the initial block.
   - ![hash index](img/hash_index.PNG)
-- **bucket**
-  - A bucket is a block or group of blocks containing index entries.
-- **hash function**
-  - The bucket containing each index entry is determined by a hash function, which computes a bucket number from the value of the indexed column.
 - **bitmap index**
   - A bitmap index is a grid of bits.
   - Bitmap indexes contain **ones and zeros**.
   - enable fast reads.
   - ![bitmap index](img/bitmap_index.PNG)
-- **physical index**
-  - A single- or multi-level index normally contains pointers to table blocks and is called a physical index.
-- **logical index**
-  - A logical index is a single- or multi-level index in which pointers to table blocks are replaced with primary key values.
-- **function index**
-  - In a function index, the database designer specifies a function on the column value.
-Index entries contain the result of the function applied to column values, rather than the column values.

 ## 5.6 Tablespaces and partitions